 It’s funny the way random little factoids stick in my head, even after many years.
 When I was in eighth grade, I did a report for my science class on Pascal’s Law, a description of the way fluids behave in a closed system (and the basis of all hydraulics, among other things).
-And in the course of researching that project I came across a tiny piece of information that blew my 13-year-old mind: the word fluid is not a synonym of liquid; a fluid can be a liquid or a gas.
+In the course of researching that project I came across a tiny piece of information that blew my 13-year-old mind: the word fluid is not a synonym of liquid; a fluid can be a liquid or a gas.
 Really?
 I’ve been breathing a fluid all my life?
 I just couldn’t get over it.
 Neither could my friends—I thought my endless recitations of trivia made me look smarter, but they found it annoying.

-In order for any fluid to work for human respiration, it has to perform two main functions very well: delivering oxygen to the lungs and removing carbon dioxide.
-Air obviously does both quite well; so do some other combinations of gases (such as those used in diving).
+In order for any fluid to work for human respiration, it has to perform two main functions extremely well: delivering oxygen to the lungs and removing carbon dioxide.
+Air obviously does both; so do some other combinations of gases (such as those used in diving).
 But it’s reasonable to think some liquids may be able to do the same thing.
 The first experiments involving respiration of a liquid took place in the 1960s.
 Mice were made to breathe a saline solution with a high concentration of dissolved oxygen.
 The mice survived for a little while, but although the solution delivered enough oxygen, it was ineffective at removing carbon dioxide; over time, it also caused damage to the lungs.

 A few years later, researchers began experimenting with perfluorocarbons, or perfluorinated hydrocarbons—liquids similar to freon that (despite being unfriendly to the ozone layer when they evaporate) are able to dissolve both oxygen and carbon dioxide readily.
 Initial results were much better than with the oxygenated saline solutions, and mice were able to return to normal gas breathing afterward.
-Over the next several decades, the formulas for breathable perfluorocarbons (PFCs) have been refined further.
+Over the next several decades, the formulas for breathable perfluorocarbons (PFCs) were refined further.
 The best-known liquid of this kind is called perflubron, also known by the brand name LiquiVent.
 Perflubron is a clear, oily liquid with twice the density of water.
-It has the ability to carry more than twice as much oxygen per unit of volume as air.
+It has the capability to carry more than twice as much oxygen per unit of volume as air.
 And it’s inert, so it’s unlikely to damage lung tissues.
 Because it has a very low boiling point, it can be cleared from the lungs quickly and easily by evaporation.

 You may be thinking: it’s great that humans can breathe a liquid, but why would anyone want to?